borntofrappe/borntofrappe/playground/Sections/About/README.md

 ## SVG

 Include the illustration describing a planet surrounded by satellites.
-The idea is ultimately include as many icons and whichever icons as needed, and have the graphic adjust.
+The idea is to add as many icons and whichever icons as needed, and have the graphic adjust.

 Refer to `world.svg` for the static version.